yogeshdarji99/mesos/docs/external-containerizer.md

 ## recover
 ### Internal ECP state recovery
 Allows the ECP to do a state recovery on its own.
-If the ECP uses state checkpointing e.g. via filesystem, then this call would be a good moment to deserialize that state information.
+If the ECP uses state check-pointing e.g. via file system, then this call would be a good moment to de-serialize that state information.
 Make sure you also see Slave Recovery below for more.

 `recover`